 Rezgo is committed to meeting the Data Security Standard of the Payment Card Industry Council.
-To that end, we have adopted the following security policies.
+To that end, we have adopted the following security policy.
 This policy states requirements for the protection of such sensitive data according to the PCI Data Security Standard (Version 1.2 is current upon publication date of this policy).

 This policy applies to all employees of Rezgo and to all others given use of, or having access to, sensitive data.

-This policy applies to sensitive data stored, processed and transmitted within or among any and all Rezgo information systems, whether individually controlled or shared, stand-alone or networked, and all computer systems and communication facilities owned, leased and operated by or on behalf of Rezgo.
+This security policy applies to sensitive data stored, processed and transmitted within or among any and all Rezgo information systems, whether individually controlled or shared, stand-alone or networked, and all computer systems and communication facilities owned, leased and operated by or on behalf of Rezgo.
 This includes, at minimum, networking devices, mainframes, workstations, personal computers, smart phones, telephones, wireless devices and any associated peripheral equipment and software.

 Restrict Physical Access to Cardholder Data